How to Cure & Store Potatoes

 potatoes stored in a box with wood shavings

-A basement or garage is a usually a good storage location for potatoes, but make sure the area is not too moist.
+A basement or garage is usually a good storage location for potatoes, but ensure the area is not too moist.
 They will not keep as long in a refrigerator because the added moisture will develop sugars that cause them to darken when cooked.

 For more info on storing veggies, check out these great articles!